 Ministries of Trinity

-- Supports CASA- A group of volunteers who advocate for the abused and neglected children in the juvenile court system.
+- Supports CASA- Court Appointed Special Advocates — a group of volunteers who advocate for the abused and neglected children in the juvenile court system.

-- Provides a meeting space for Alcoholics Anonymous.
+- Provides a meeting space for Alcoholics Anonymous and other non-profit organizations.

-- Sponsors a Red Mass seeking guidance for all those who work for justice, including judges, attorneys, first responders, and government officials.
+- Sponsors a Red Mass bi-annually in rotation with the Immaculate Conception Catholic Church, seeking guidance for all those who work for justice, including judges, attorneys, first responders, and government officials.

 - Provides scholarships for choir members and hosts recitals